 - Use of the Internet to complete classroom assignments or perform research tasks (this includes Internet searching, email, and chat for educational/research purposes).

 - Use of software applications such as word processing, presentation and spreadsheet software to complete classroom assignments or prepare career-oriented documents.

-Users of the laptop must not engage in illegal activity and must abide by the following Board policy and procedure:
+Users of the laptop and hotspot must not engage in illegal activity and must abide by the following Board policy and procedure:

 - Access to the College's information technology resources (including network, PC's, servers, computer applications, phone systems, etc.) is a privilege granted to faculty, staff, students, the College community and its business partners.
 The use of this technology is intended to support the mission of the College and is to be used for College related activities for which they were intended.

 - The College reserves the right to extend, limit, restrict or deny information technology privileges and access to its information resources to any faculty, staff, student, community member or business partner.

 - Any person using the College's technology resources is responsible for understanding Board Policy, administrative procedure and the Electronic Communications Guidelines.
 These documents define the appropriate access, use, privacy, security, responsibilities and limitations in the use of information technology resources at the College.